awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 4. Add the Key **cudos_users** and the Value of any **emails** you wish to allow access.
 These are **colon delimited**.
 Once added click **Save changes**

 5. Repeat on all resources with relevant emails.

+## Deploy Lambda Function

+Using AWS CloudFormation we will deploy the lambda function to collect these tags.

+1. Log into your account with CID.
+Click [Launch CloudFormation template](https://console.aws.amazon.com/cloudformation/home#/stacks/new?&templateURL=https://aws-well-architected-labs.s3-us-west-2.amazonaws.com/Cost/Labs/200_200_Cloud_Intelligence/cudos_rls.yaml&stackName=CIDRowLevelSecurity)

+2. Fill in the Parameters as seen below.

+* CodeBucket - LEAVE AS DEFAULT
+* CodeKey - LEAVE AS DEFAULT
+* DestinationBucket - Amazon S3 Bucket in your account in the same region (this can be one from your Optimization data collector where where your CUR is stored)
+* ManagementAccountID - List of Payer IDs you wish to collect data for.
+Can just be one Accounts(Ex: 111222333,444555666,777888999)
+* ManagementAccountRole - The name of the IAM role that will be deployed in the management account which can retrieve AWS Organization data.
+KEEP THE SAME AS WHAT IS DEPLOYED INTO MANAGEMENT ACCOUNT
+* RolePrefix - This prefix will be placed in front of all roles created.
+Note you may wish to add a dash at the end to make more readable
+* Schedule - Cron job to trigger the lambda using cloudwatch event.
+Default is once a day